 The more time your pets spend outside, the greater the chance they'll bring fleas in the house.
 These insects hate sunlight, so they prefer to group themselves in areas that are out of the sun and are generally more humid.
 Lawn furniture, a dog house or pet bed would be a prime spot to look for them.

 Sweep off your deck or patio furniture frequently.
 Eliminate any debris lying around your yard and cut your grass regularly so fleas don’t have as many places to hide.

 How can you tell if your cat or dog has fleas?

 The first sign that your pet may have fleas is if you notice that the animal looks uncomfortable and is often scratching and biting themselves.
 Fleas tend to bite the tail, shoulder and neck areas of your cat or dog so inspect these areas first.
 Part the hair or fur and see if there are any fleas jumping about.
 Another way you can check for fleas is by wearing gloves and long sleeves and brushing your pet in an empty bathtub.
 If little black specs fall into the tub dampen them with water.
 If the specs turn red it means that these are the blood excrement of adult fleas and your pet has fleas.

-Benefits of Professional Flea Pest Control
+What are the benefits of Professional Flea Pest Control?

 If you catch it early enough, you might be able to stop a flea problem before it begins by bringing your pet to the veterinarian, but often, by the time you realize you have fleas, your home has a full blown infestation.
 Getting rid of fleas requires a pest management professional to work with you to accurately treat the flea problem and get it resolved as quickly as possible.